dreammedia/umbrella/README.md

 * Loads text via an ajax call.
 * Calls the callback function with the returned text as first parameter (string) and the success as second (boolean).
 * Adds always a "cache" value if the method is "post".
+* The header['Content-Type'] is set to 'application/x-www-form-urlencoded; charset=utf-8' by default.
+* The header['X-Requested-With'] is set to 'XMLHttpRequest' by default.
+* Set a header to null to remove a preset header.
 *
 * Returns the success of the call, not of the respons.
 *